-Additionally, Volkswagen has flourished in the electric vehicle market with its Golf GTE being a successful sale this year.
+Additionally, Volkswagen has flourished in the electric vehicle market, with its Golf GTE being a successful sale this year.
 It revealed its first-generation Golf in 1974, and it was, and still is, a hit within the automobile world.
 So it's no wonder that this consistently top-selling car is now available in a sophisticated plug-in hybrid electric.
 When driving on the pure-electric motor, the 2020 Golf GTE plug-in hybrid ranges up to 30 miles.
 The driver can then rely on the 1.4l petrol engine until they can plug the car into a charging point.
 The Golf GTE can be charged to total capacity in under 2 and a half hours using a public charger.
-The development of the Golf GTE was a wise choice for Volkswagen; it provides an opportunity for customers to dip their toes into the world of battery-powered vehicles before committing to go full-electric.
+The development of the Golf GTE was a wise choice for Volkswagen.
+It provides an opportunity for customers to dip their toes into the world of battery-powered vehicles before committing to go full-electric.

 So, the growth of the PHEV market is expected to continue in 2021, primarily as consumers and businesses want to become more familiar with electric plug-ins.
-There is increased pressure from the government encouraging drivers to make the switch to electric, with PHEVs often being seen as a compromisable middle ground between a petrol/diesel engine and a pure electric vehicle.
+There is increased pressure from the government encouraging drivers to switch to electric, with PHEVs often being seen as a compromisable middle ground between a petrol/diesel engine and a pure electric vehicle.
 The sale of new petrol and diesel vans and cars are due to be banned by 2030 under new government guidance, with hybrid vehicles given an extra 5 years saving grace.
 The ban on the sale of hybrids is set to take effect by 2035.
-However, there is a wide discussion of plug-in hybrids to still be sold if they can travel a 'significant distance' emitting zero emissions.
-Therefore, we're likely to continue to see PHEVs take a larger portion of market share than before.
+However, there is a broad discussion of plug-in hybrids to still be sold if they can travel a 'significant distance' emitting zero emissions.
+Therefore, we're likely to continue to see PHEVs take a more significant portion of the market share than before.
 And with affordable business contract hire and finance lease offers, driving an electric vehicle isn't as unattainable as it once may have seemed.